cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 * All things under *src*
 * All things at the root path **except** *setting.php*

-*www/index.php* works as the router of mdcms, which matches between URLs and the corresponding post files on your web server.
+*www/index.php* works as the router of mdcms, which matches between URLs and the corresponding post file on your web server.
 Modifying it improperly may cause a defunct mdcms site.

 *src* places the core library of mdcms.
 Unless you want to contribute to mdcms itself, you don't need to change anything here.

-Files in the root of mdcms are configurations and documentation.
+Files in the root of mdcms are configurations and documents.
 You don't need to alter anything here except *setting.php* for a usable mdcms site.

 ## Things You should Do for Safe Update